focolab/minimo/README.md

 If all user accounts are removed, your instance will revert to its default behavior of not requiring authentication.
 Similarly, if administrator access toggles for all accounts are set to false, your instance will revert to its default behavior of granting administrator access to all users.

+# security

+minimo uses [Passport](http://www.passportjs.org/) for user authentication.
+It exposes its Node and MinIO servers through a [Traefik](https://containo.us/traefik/) reverse proxy which is configured to route all requests through HTTPS.

+We've made an effort to be diligent here, but we are not yet comfortable recommending minimo for use outside of trusted networks.
+One reason for this is that minimo currently uses unverifiable self-generated TLS certificates.
+If you wish to deploy your instance to a publicly accessible host, we recommend at a bare minimum that you update your Traefik container to use a certificate signed by a trusted CA.

 # technical details

 minimo is really just a lightweight [Node](https://nodejs.org) web server.
 This server talks to [MinIO](https://min.io/) and [MongoDB](https://www.mongodb.com/) servers, which store experimental data and metadata respectively, and it serves pages which allow upload of data to and access to data on those servers.